vega/altair/doc/user_guide/interactions2.rst

         color='Origin:N'
     )

-The benefit of using :func:`alt.parameter` doesn't become apparent until we incorporate an additional component, such as in the following, where we `bind` the parameter to a slider widget.
+The benefit of using :func:`alt.parameter` doesn't become apparent until we incorporate an additional component, such as in the following, where we use the ``bind`` property of the parameter, so that the parameter becomes bound to an input element.
+In this example, that input element is a slider widget.

 .. altair-plot::